-The nomination deadline for the Richard H. Driehaus National Preservation Awards has been extended until Monday, March 10, 2014.
+The nomination deadline for the Richard H. Driehaus National Preservation Awards has passed.
+Information regarding the 2015 will be available in December, 2014.

 Each year the National Trust for Historic Preservation celebrates the best of preservation by presenting the Richard H. Driehaus National Preservation Awards to individuals, organizations, agencies or projects whose contributions demonstrate outstanding excellence in historic preservation.

 The National Trust will be giving awards in the following categories: